gtiley/RBG-Networks/schedule.md

 permalink: /schedule/
 ---

-The precise room numbers and schedule is in preparation, but the important dates are:<br>
+Room numbers for Kew are now determined.
+The schedule will remain the same for Edinburgh aside from the days and rooms.
+Otherwise, the important dates are:<br>
 * Royal Botanic Gardens Kew (8-10 November)
 * Royal Botanic Gardens Edinburgh (14-16 November)

 Participation in the workshop is free, but participants must bring their own laptop.
 Some basic software and libraries should be installed in advance to use the time effectively, with instructions posted [here]({{site.baseurl}}/pre-workshop).
-Most of the work will occur on institutional clusters to remove barriers to participation, with precise instructions TBD.
+We are working with institutions to use their clusters to remove barriers to participation, but individuals can work from their own computers if preferred.

 <!--
 |Time       |Module                                             |Slides                                                              |